harayoki/MMSXX_MSX1PaletteQuantizer/README.md

 ## Build Instructions for Xcode (Mac)

 Untested.
 The Xcode project included in the repository may contain incorrect information.

+## Implementation Details

+The plugin is written in legacy C++.
+It does not support GPU utilization, parallel processing, or smart rendering.
+Additionally, it only supports 8-bit mode.
+Code modifications to address these limitations are highly welcome.
+Porting to free or low-cost video editing software (e.g., OpenFX format) is also encouraged.

 ## License